- Adult Protective Services

 Area Agency on Aging

 The Area Agency on Aging (AAA) is the local arm of a national aging network.
-Alameda County's AAA is housed in the Alameda County Social Services Agency, within the Aging, Adult, and Medi-Cal services department.
+Alameda County's AAA is housed in the Alameda County Social Services Agency, within the Aging and Adult Services department.
 Through the AAA, community-based organizations, public and private sector partners and consumers all work together to advance the social, health and well-being of older adults in Alameda County.
 The AAA provides services through grants from the Federal Administration of Aging, the State of California, and the County of Alameda.
 These services include but are not limited to Adult Day Care, Family Caregiver Support programs, Food and Nutrition programs, Senior Information and Assistance, Long Term Care Ombudsman Services, and Senior Center Services.

 The AAA is advised by the Alameda County Advisory Commission on Aging (ACA), whose members are appointed by the Alameda County Board of Supervisors and the Mayors Conference.
 Commission members work in concert with the staff of the AAA to develop and plan programs designed to assist elders and their caregivers in the county.
-The Commission meets on the second Monday of the month at the Adult, Aging, and Medi-Cal Services (AAMS) Office located at 6955 Foothill Blvd, 3rd Floor, Oakland, CA in the Big Sur Conference Room.
+The Commission meets on the second Monday of the month at the Adult and Aging Services (AAS) Office located at 6955 Foothill Blvd, 1st Floor, Oakland, CA in the Maxwell Park Conference Room.
 Meetings are open to the public.